pramatias/rustbook/intermediate_step/rustbook81gpt.md

     Storing Lists of Values with Vectors

-Alright, let's talk about vectors, people!
+Alright, let's talk about vectors!
 Vectors are like the Swiss Army knives of collections.
 They let you store multiple values of the same type in one handy data structure.
 It's like having a whole bunch of items lined up next to each other in your memory.
 Pretty neat, huh?